ryanchynoweth44/AutoMLExamples/blogs/AutoKeras.md

 # Automated Machine Learning with AutoKeras

+In hopes of adding to my AutoML blog series I thought it would be great to touch on automated deep learning libraries as well.
+When I first started playing around with neural networks I turned towards the popular deep learning library, Keras for my development.
+Therefore, I decided that my first auto deep learning library should be AutoKeras!

 Deep learning is a subset of machine learning focused on developing predictive models using neural networks, and allows humans to create solutions for object detection, image classification, speech recognition and more.
 One of the most popular deep learning libraries available is [Keras](https://keras.io), a high-level API to easily run TensorFlow, CNTK, and Theano.
 The main goal of Keras is to enable developers to quickly iterate and develop neural networks on multiple frameworks.

 Over the last year or so, there has been a lot of development in the AutoML space, which is why I have been writing so many blogs showing off different libraries.
 AutoML libraries have mostly focused around on traditional machine learning algorithms.
 Therefore, to take the Keras vision to the next level and increase the speed at which we can create neural networks, the Keras team as been developing the [AutoKeras](https://autokeras.com) library that aims to automatically learn the best architecture and hyper-parameters of a neural network to solve your specific need.